Blue-Kachina/fmcuttingboard/MANUAL_TESTING.md

 - This project targets IntelliJ-based IDEs per plugin.xml since API-level UI tests are out-of-scope for CI.
 Use this guide to validate core workflows manually.

 Pre-requisites
-- Build the plugin via Gradle: gradlew build
+- Build the plugin via Gradle: `gradlew buildPlugin` (or `gradlew releasePlugin`)
-- Install the built plugin from the generated zip/jar via Settings > Plugins > Install from Disk.
+- Install the built plugin from the generated ZIP via Settings > Plugins > Gear icon > Install from Disk…

 Environments to check
 - IntelliJ IDEA Community 2024.3 or later